pmcrockett/Celqi/README.md

-DRAW DISTANCE

-The draw distance value refers to visible cells beyond the the camera cell along cardinal axes.
-It is important to understand that setting a draw distance instead of leaving it at infinite will not necessarily improve performace.
-Celqi implements draw distance by hiding and showing objects at the distance threshold, and this entails substantial processing overhead.
-In cases where a performace bottleneck stems from the amount or complexity of the visual rendering, setting a draw distance may improve performace.
-In all other cases, a draw distance will degrade performance.

 REFERENCING OBJECTS IN CODE

 The g_cell indices that can be toggled with Show object labels can be used in code to refer to the map objects directly, but there are a few caveats: Celqi constructs these indices when a map is loaded or when objects are placed during map editing, and the indices should only be considered accurate for direct referencing in code when the map is freshly loaded and unchanged.
 Any further changes to the map may change how Celqi assigns these indices and may make any existing use of them in code inaccurate.
 If the map has been changed from its saved state, Celqi places an asterisk by the g_cell indices to remind you that they may not be accurate.

-An object may have more than one g_cell index listed depending on how many cells it overlaps; any of the listed indices can be used, but the first one refers to the cell in which the object's position origin is located.
+An object may have more than one g_cell entries listed depending on how many cells it overlaps.
+Code should reference the first entry; subsequent entries are shortcuts that point back to the first one.

 All map objects including lights are wrapped in a mapObj struct.
 The instantiated 3D object (or group, in the case of merged objects) is stored in the .obj field.
 Unlike with 2D sprites, FUZE does not natively expose the properties of 3D objects, so properties such as position and rotation must be externally tracked.
 Celqi tracks these properties in the various fields of mapObj.
 Any changes made to the .obj object/group must also be made to the associated struct fields in mapObj -- the easiest way to do this is to make changes to objects via Celqi's object functions, which automatically manage the synchronization of the object/group and the struct.

 Because the .obj field may contain an instantiated 3D object, an object group (if a merged object), or -1 (if a light), you may need to check what .obj contains before operating on it.
 This can be done by checking whether the length of the .children array and the .lights array.
 If the length of .children is greater than 0, the .obj field contains a group; if the length of .lights is more than 0, the .obj field contains -1; otherwise, .obj contains an object.

-The .gridBit field stores a binary approximation of the object's collision box within the cell and is used to quickly screen possible collisions before running a full collision check on the object.
+The .gridBitList field stores a binary approximation of the object's collision box within the cell and is used to quickly screen possible collisions before running a full collision check on the object.
 If collision detection is needed for a mapObj, its .gridBit field must be updated whenever the object's postion, rotation, or scale (collectively referred to as its transform) changes.
 This is done with [CHECK FUNCTION] or [OTHER FUNCTION].
 The first function is a fast calculation meant for objects whose transforms may later change.
 The second is a slower but more accurate calculation meant for objects whose transforms will not change after initial placement.

 A mapObj struct has the following properties: